seandenigris/XML-Parser/repository/XML-Parser.package/XMLParserLimits.class/README.md

-This class can place limits on parser input.
+This class places security limits on parser input.
+You can set these using the configuration messages in SAXHandler or remove them using removeLimits.